Affiliate links on Android Authority may earn us a commission. Learn more.

 What is the Titan M2 security chip in Google's Pixel phones?

-With the Pixel 6 series, Google began developing its in-house Tensor SoC.
+Starting with the Pixel 6 series, Google began developing its in-house Tensor SoC.
 But that wasn’t the first time the search giant used a piece of custom silicon in its smartphones – the Pixel 2’s Pixel Visual Core was technically the first.
 One generation later, the company announced that Pixel 3 devices would include a hardware security module dubbed Titan M. Then, in 2021, Google followed it up with the Titan M2.
-The security chip has since become a selling point for Google phones like the Pixel 8 series.
+The security chip has since become a selling point for Google devices like the Pixel 8 series and the Pixel Tablet.

 So in this article, let’s take a closer look at the role of the Titan M2 in Pixel devices, how it works, and why it’s even necessary in the first place.